Top 10 items to buy at Yard Sales

 Lots of time’s you’ll find “Moving” sales that are un loading their whole house, and you may be able to pick up a bed frame or coffee tables, shelves, or the obvious chairs and tables, tv’s, computers etc. its finding something you like enough to buy is the issue, but there’s always an abundance of these things at garage sales.
 Or perhaps you’ll find silver wear or left over crafting stuff.
 The beauty of garage sales – It’s a Treasure Hunt – You never know what kind of goodies you’ll find next.

 I personally don’t yard sale like I once did.
 I was a Queen at it once upon a time.
-I would go every weekend I was near home, I would even go when holidays. ( yikes) But I’m at the point of my kids almost grown, and I’m trying to downsize a lot more, So now I try to only yard sale for used books and I attend about 3 Saturday mornings or Friday nights to it per year, but when my kids were small – I would go Thursday local and spread out a bit more for Friday Night, and I used to be done by 11am on Saturday.
+I would go every weekend I was home, But I’m at the point of my kids almost grown, and I’m trying to downsize myself, So now I try to only yard sale for used books and I attend about 3 Saturday mornings or Friday nights to it per year, but when my kids were small – I would go Thursday local and spread out a bit more for Friday Night, and I used to be done by 11am on Saturday.
 I used to swear that everything good was gone by then, and no point on looking after that time.
 I loved the Thrill of the Hunt!